-Pursuant to the provisions of Chapter 3314 of the Ohio Revised Code and Article VII of the Community School Contract entered into between the GOVERNING AUTHORITY and the Thomas B. Fordham Foundation (the "SPONSOR"), this letter shall serve as the Letter of Approval to Operate from the SPONSOR, for the (temporary/permanent) facility located at: Sciotoville Elementary Academy
+Pursuant to the provisions of Chapter 3314 of the Ohio Revised Code and Article VII of the Community School Contract entered into between the GOVERNING AUTHORITY and the Thomas B. Fordham Foundation (the "SPONSOR"), this letter shall serve as the Letter of Approval to Operate from the SPONSOR for the (temporary/permanent) facility for located at:

-5540 Third Street, Sciotoville, Ohio 45662
+Sciotoville Elementary Academy 5523 Third Street, Portsmouth, Ohio 45662 IRN number 009964 to begin operations for the 2016-17 academic year.

-IRN number 009964 to begin operations for the 2015-16 academic year.
+This Letter of Approval is issued based upon the following documentation provided to the SPONSOR on:

-This Letter of Approval is issued based upon the following documentation provided to the SPONSOR on: Certificate of Authority of Nonprofit Status Proof of property ownership or property lease Certification of Teaching Staff (completed or in process) Affidavit of BCI&I/FBI for all Staff (completed or in process) Certificate of Occupancy (permanent or temporary) Liability Insurance Health and Safety Inspection (permanent/final or temporary) Fire Inspection (permanent/final or temporary) Food Permit (if applicable)
+Certificate of Authority of Nonprofit Status Proof of property ownership or property lease Certification of Teaching Staff (completed or in process) Affidavit of BCI&I/FBI for all Staff (completed or in process) Certificate of Occupancy (permanent or temporary) Liability Insurance Health and Safety Inspection (permanent/final or temporary) Fire Inspection (permanent/final or temporary) Food Permit (if applicable)